-The Vermont Child Protection Registry is a database of all substantiated reports of child abuse and neglect, dating back to January 1, 1992.
+If you're substantiated for child abuse or neglect in Vermont, your name will be added to the Child Protection Registry — a database of substantiated reports dating back to January 1, 1992.

 - The date and nature of the finding

 - If added on/after July 1, 2009, it also includes a designated child protection level 1.
 The level is based on the risk of future harm to children.

 No. The public may NOT access the registry; however, a current or potential employer may access it if the work involves children, youth or vulnerable adults.
 Your permission is needed.

 Read the statute to see who can access the registry and why.